-The Basic Retirement Savings Plan is a tax-deferred 403(b) and 401(a) plan with a two-for-one matching contribution.
-You may enroll at any time and all contributions are immediately vested.
-Individuals newly hired or newly eligible to participate in the plan must complete a waiting period of twelve consecutive months of eligible service in order to become eligible to receive the university contribution.
-In addition to Basic Retirement Savings Plan, you may also contribute to the 403(b) Supplemental Retirement Account (SRA) and 457(b) Deferred Compensation Plan.
-See page 21.
+The Basic Retirement Plan is a tax-deferred 403(b) and 401(a) plan with a 2-for-1 matching contribution.
+You may enroll at any time, and all contributions are immediately vested.
+Individuals newly hired or newly eligible to participate in the plan must complete a waiting period of 12 consecutive months of eligible service in order to become eligible to receive the university contribution.
+In addition to the Basic Retirement Plan, you may also contribute to the 403(b) Supplemental Retirement Account (SRA) and the 457(b) Deferred Compensation Plan.
+See page 19.